Mental Health Therapist Resume Example

 You want to show employers you understand addiction, treatment plans, and patient support.
 Each section of your resume helps tell that story.

 Your resume profile is your chance to show who you are as a drug and alcohol counselor.
-I use this space to highlight my unique approach and key strengths.
+I use this space to highlight my unique approach and key strengths, just as I would in a cover letter.

 Keep it short-about three to five sentences works best.
 Talk about your biggest achievements, your counseling style, and your core values in therapy.